chanmix51/SlapOM/README.rst

 If you override the ``getMail()`` accessor, your calls to ``$user['mail']`` and ``$user->mail`` will reflect your overload.
 You cannot override the generic ``get('mail')`` as this is the only way to access to raw data extracted from the database.

-Modifying the entities data follows the same principle.
-To save an entity, just call the ``save()`` function of the mapper class and gives it your modified object:
+Modifying the entity's data follows the same principle.
+To save an entity, just call the ``save()`` function of the mapper class and give it your modified object:

 .. code-block:: php